joncampbell123/dosbox-x/README.md

 * Support for long filenames and FAT32 disk images (DOS 7+ features)

-* Support for starting programs to run on the host systems (-hostrun)

 * Support for pixel-perfect scaling output for improved image quality

 * Support for TrueType font (TTF) output for text-mode DOS programs

 * Support for printing features, either to a real or to a virtual printer

+* Support for starting programs to run on the host systems (-hostrun option)

 * Support for 3dfx Voodoo chip and Glide emulation (including Glide wrapper)